Back to Blog

 Safe, white-hat methods to earn dofollow links for SEO include:

-2. Reaching out to editors for niche‑relevant inclusion in resource pages.
+2. Resource page outreach — reaching out to editors for niche-relevant inclusion in resource pages and curated lists.

 Most importantly: always prioritize relevance and credibility over chasing "easy" backlinks.